germs-lab/SOPs/SOP_PowerMag_water_DNA_extraction.md

 10. Avoid the pellet, transfer the entire volume of the supernatant to a new Mo BIO 2 ml DWP.
 Apply Sealing Tape to the DWP.
 Centrifuge at 4500 g for 6 mins to clear any residual particulates that may have carried over.
 *	Position is around 7 for the plate holder.
 You can insert the pipette and check whether the tip touch the pellets

-11. Transfer no more than 800 l of supernatant to a new MO BIO 2 ml DWP again avoiding any residual pellet.
+11. Transfer no more than 800 ul of supernatant to a new MO BIO 2 ml DWP again avoiding any residual pellet.
 *	Until now, we get the samples ready for Robot.
 Labe your plate and put it into -80oC for further use.

 12. Thaw your samples in MO BIO 2 ml DWP in water.